wiloon/blog/content/post/archive-1/trip.md

 <http://www.learn-english-today.com/lessons/lesson_contents/grammar/travel-trip-journey.html>

-<strong class="ind-10">TravelThe word 'travel' is used to talk about going from one place to another.
+TravelThe word 'travel' is used to talk about going from one place to another.

 It can be a verb, a noun or an adjective :